Anonymous3017/recipe-sharing-backend/README.md

-# GroupDelta Backend
+# Recipe Sharing Backend

 This repository contains the backend code for the GroupDelta project.

 ## Getting Started

-To get started with this backend project, follow the instructions below.
+To get started with this backend project, you can just follow the instructions below.

 ### Prerequisites